lopesmfelipe/Ecommerce-System/README.md

 ![](images/domainmodel.png)

 &nbsp;
-This domain model is implemented in Spring using Spring Data JPA that simplifies database access and management in Spring applications, reducing the amount of standard code, providing a consistent and convenient way to interact with databases, and supporting multiple databases.
+This domain model is implemented in Spring using Spring Data JPA that simplifies database access and management in Spring applications, reducing the amount of boilerplate code, providing a consistent and convenient way to interact with databases, and supporting multiple databases.
 In this case we use the H2 database.
 &nbsp;
 &nbsp;